HemalTharakaeEranga/Hello_World/README.md

 Start typing the comment:

-Python

-Copy
-# write 'Hello world' to the console
+# write 'hello world' to the console

 GitHub Copilot should complete the code for you.
 The result should be similar to the following code:

-Python

-Copy
 # write 'Hello world' to the console
 print('hello world')

 Run the application with the python app.py command in the terminal and check if the result is similar to the following console message:

-Bash

-Copy
 hello world

 After you validate the results of this exercise, please go ahead and proceed to the next exercise in this challenge.